 Scottish Government website

-Appeal forms and guidance notes are available from the DPEA pages of the Scottish Government website.
+Appeal forms and guidance notes for all planning and environmental appeals are available to download and then submit electronically, or by post.
 The forms can either be completed electronically or printed and filled in by hand.
 They can be e-mailed to DPEA – contact us if you have any questions about sending attachments with your e-mail.

 Alternatively, all of this paperwork can be sent by post.
 The DPEA address and other contact information are given at the end of this guide.